wopfel/archlinux-setup-vb/README.md

-- the mkfs.ext4 command for the boot partition will prompt if there was such a partition before (beginning 2014-07-03, never seen this before) if you enter this situation, just enter y followed by the enter key maybe the parameter "-F -F" (yes, twice) forces the creation of the filesystem (less secure of course) I think this could be avoided if dd'ed from /dev/zero to the partition before deletion Example output from mkfs.ext4: mke2fs 1.42.10 (18-May-2014)
+- the mkfs.ext4 command for the boot partition will prompt if there was such a partition before (beginning 2014-07-03, never seen this before) if you enter this situation, just enter y followed by the enter key maybe the parameter "-F -F" (yes, twice) forces the creation of the filesystem (less secure of course) this situation could be avoided if dd'ed from /dev/zero to the partition before deletion Example output from mkfs.ext4: mke2fs 1.42.10 (18-May-2014)
   /dev/sda1 contains a ext4 file system labelled 'boot'